shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 ```

 ### Table Generation
 Now, the data is going to be selected and returned to the backend application.
-To create the database table for the variant and attribute model, you have to modify the `install()` and `uninstall()` methods to tell doctrine what to do.
+To create the database table for the variant and attribute models, you have to modify the `install()` and `uninstall()` methods to tell doctrine what to do.
 You have to add the class metadata of the models to an array and use `createSchema()` to create a table or `dropSchema()` to drop a table respectively:

 ```php
 class Shopware_Plugins_Backend_SwagProduct_Bootstrap extends Shopware_Components_Plugin_Bootstrap